wzb-bupt/GaitParsing/README.md

 # GaitParsing
-GaitParsing: Human Semantic Parsing for Gait Recognition
+Official code for "GaitParsing: Human Semantic Parsing for Gait Recognition" (IEEE TMM).
+Our code will be coming soon.